A quarter of all Ireland's energy use is directly by all homes, known as the residential sector.

 Oil remains the dominant fuel in the residential sector.
 Electricity was the second largest source of energy in the sector in 2021, with natural gas having the next largest share.

 Weather corrected oil and gas use

-A likely reason for the higher fluctuation in oil use may be the greater fluctuation in oil prices.
-Additionally, the majority of oil-fired dwellings are in rural areas.
-These areas may offer greater opportunity for fuel switching to solid fuels.
+A likely reason for the higher fluctuation in oil consumption may be the volatility in oil prices.
+Additionally, the majority of oil-fired homes are located in rural areas and constructed as detached buildings (with more external wall area).
+Finally, rural areas may offer greater opportunity to fuel switch from oil to solid fuels.

-Total electricity consumption peaked in 2008, having more than doubled since 1990.
-It reduced between 2008 and 2014, but returned to growth from 2014 to 2018.
+Total electricity consumption had peaked in 2008, having more than doubled since 1990.
+It reduced between 2008 and 2014, but since grew yearly — reaching a new peak in 2021.
 There is evidence that the growth of large household appliances is levelling off.
 At the same time, there has been an increase in appliance efficiency.
 Additionally, there was an increase in electricity prices over the period.

-Between 2005 to 2018 renewable energy grew by over 200%, but from a low starting point.
-New building regulations require new dwellings to generate a portion of their energy from renewable energy, and this has seen a large increase in the use of solar thermal water heating, solar PV electricity, and heat pumps which provide renewable ambient energy.
+From 2005 to 2021 renewable energy quadrupled, but from a low starting point.
+New building regulations require new homes to generate a portion of their energy from renewable energy, and this has seen a large increase in the use of solar thermal water heating, solar PV electricity, and heat pumps which provide renewable ambient energy.

 Final energy by end-use